Clause 1 - General

 Clause 16 - Mediation

-All disputes, controversies or differences arising out of or in connection with the contract or the breach, termination or invalidity thereof (“Dispute(s)”) shall be settled insofar as it is possible through direct negotiation within 14 days from time the Dispute(s) arose.
+All disputes, controversies or differences arising out of or in connection with the contract or the breach, termination or invalidity thereof (“Dispute(s)”) shall be settled insofar as it is possible through direct negotiation within fourteen (14) calendar days from the time the Dispute(s) arose.
 If direct negotiation fails, the Parties shall refer such Dispute(s) to the Singapore Mediation Centre (the “SMC”) for resolution in accordance with the Mediation Procedure of the SMC for the time being in force.

 Notwithstanding anything in this contract, in the event of any dispute, controversy or claim arising out of or in connection with this contract, no Party shall proceed to any form of dispute resolution unless the Parties have made reasonable efforts to resolve the same through mediation in accordance with the Mediation Procedure of the SMC for the time being in force.